nationalarchives/dr2-custodial-copy/README.md

 This is a service which is intended to run in a long-running Docker container.

-Every 20 seconds, it polls the queue specified in the `SQS_QUEUE_URL` environment variable.
+Every 10 seconds, it polls the queue specified in the `SQS_QUEUE_URL` environment variable.
 This will be set to the queue which receives messages from the entity event generator.
+For each invocation, it will try to fetch messages from the queue until there are either no more messages, or there are 50 messages.

 ### Messages